Choosing a provider

 Things to consider:

-Where is the physician located?
+- Where is the physician located?
 The physician should be located close to where you live or work to ensure that you have reasonable access to care.
-Generally, Blue Shield will require that the selected Personal Physician be located within 15 miles or 30 minutes from the member's residence or place of employment.
+Generally, Blue Shield requires that the primary care physician (PCP) is located within 15 miles or 30 minutes of the member’s residence or place of employment.

 - Is the physician accepting new patients?